 Eve holds a Bachelors of Arts in Business Administration, and is a certified yoga teacher and Ayurveda counselor.
 She resides in San Francisco with her semi-famous dog, Kit.
 A plant enthusiast, she continues to volunteer her time and expertise to charities, and explore the great California outdoors.

 Chathurika is an Accountant at Thomvest, focusing primarily on corporate accounting.
 Prior to joining Thomvest, Chathurika worked as an external auditor at Ernst& Young in Qatar.

 She graduated from Carnegie Mellon University with a Bachelor’s degree in Business Administration and is a member of the Chartered Professional Accountants of Canada (CPA) and the Association of Chartered Certified Accountants (ACCA).

 Ashish has always been passionate about technology.
-Prior to joining Thomvest, Ashish supported founders in the cloud infrastructure space at Engineering Capital with product inputs, follow-on financing, and customer introductions through a CIO Forum he built from scratch.
+Prior to joining Thomvest, where he’s a Principal – focusing on cybersecurity and infrastructure, Ashish supported founders in the cloud infrastructure space at Engineering Capital with product inputs, follow-on financing, and customer introductions through a CIO Forum he built from scratch.
 His journey in venture capital started with internships at BGV and Canaan Partners.